-Service delivery indicators show the high level impact of our service delivery on our city and community.
-We use these indicators to track progress and performance against our delivery program and to guide
+Service delivery indicators show the high level impact of our service delivery on our city and community. nce against our delivery program and to guide

-A community satisfaction survey score greater than three indicates a higher number of satisfied respondents than the dissatisfied respondents.
+A community satisfaction survey score greater than three indicates a higher number of satisfied ndents.
 Scores greater than 3.5 indicate high satisfaction within